aws-deepracer/aws-deepracer-launcher/getting-started.md

 messages (**ros-foxy-sensor-msgs**) installed.
 For more informatiom about installing ROS2 Foxy, see [Installing ROS 2 via Debian Packages](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/).

-1. **Colcon:** We use colcon to build the AWS DeepRacer Core ROS2 packages.
-More details to install and use colcon can be found here (https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#colcon).

 1. **Intel OpenVino toolkit and its dependencies:** The AWS DeepRacer core application uses Intel OpenVino to optimize the reinforcement learning models and run the inference on them.
 As part of the preinstalled device software, we have installed the Intel